-Orange County's COVID-19 hospitalizations and infection rates remained relatively stable as seven more fatalities were logged, most of which happened this month, according to data released today by the Orange County Health Care Agency.
+SANTA ANA (CNS) - Orange County's COVID-19 hospitalizations and infection rates remained relatively stable as seven more fatalities were logged, most of which happened this month, according to the latest data released by the Orange County Health Care Agency.

 The county's COVID-related hospitalizations were at 66 as of Monday, the most recent data available.
 The patient counts have been in the 60s since April 13.
 The number of COVID-19 patients in intensive care was at 13, continuing a trend in the teens since April 8.

 The county has 33.4% of its ICU beds available, well above the 20% level when officials become concerned.
 Of those hospitalized, 83.6% are unvaccinated, and that rate is at 86.4% in the ICU.
 The county has not seen hospitalizations this low since the end of last June before the Delta variant fueled a surge, followed by the Omicron variant this winter.

 The daily case rate per 100,000 people was at 5.7 on a seven-day average with seven-day lag, and at 3.6 for the adjusted rate with a seven-day average and seven-day lag.

 The testing positivity rate was at 1.9% overall and 0.8% in the health equity quartile which measures the communities hardest hit by the pandemic.
 The county logged 1,067 more infections since Friday, raising the cumulative case count to 551,923.
 The seven fatalities increased the death toll to 6,997.

 Six of the fatalities were this month with the most recent one on April 16, raising April's death toll to 16 so far.
 The other death happened on Feb.
 17, raising that month's death toll to 327.
 The death toll for March stands at 81, and at 554 in January and 115 in December.
 Health officials have said that the majority of people who die of COVID complications have underlying conditions, mainly hypertension, diabetes and heart disease.